loyalperson/TradeNote/README.md

 # Setup
 ## Installation
 ### ❗Important Notice❗
-TradeNote uses MongodDB as its database.
-Please make sure to follow MongoDB's recommendations and requirements before installing and running TradeNote with MongoDB.
+NoeticTrader uses MongodDB as its database.
+Please make sure to follow MongoDB's recommendations and requirements before installing and running NoeticTrader with MongoDB.

 As an example, some users have experienced issues running MongoDB on a Raspberry Pi.
 At the time of writing, they managed to make it work using v4.4.8 of MongoDB rather than the latest version.